-Your teen probably started experimenting with alcohol when a friend did.
+Many teens experiment with alcohol and drugs.
+Some get addicted and some get lucky.
 Peer pressure is an almost irresistible force in adolescent years.
 Even “good” kids who’ve never even skipped a day of school will do something they know you won’t approve of.
 But for some, the experimentation turns into an addiction.

 There’s No Shame in Getting Help at a Teen Alcohol Rehab Program

 Don’t let the fear of the stigma stop you from seeking help.
 An alcohol use disorder is a chronic brain condition that doesn’t get better by itself.
 Just like other chronic medical conditions, it gets worse without treatment.
 The best treatment facilities will customize a program with your teen’s needs in mind.

 Teens who use alcohol and drugs may struggle with underlying mental health conditions.
 Therapists need to find out if your teen may suffer from anxiety or depression.
 These conditions make addiction worse—and vice versa.
 To facilitate a comprehensive recovery, it makes sense to treat any co-occurring conditions through dual diagnosis treatment during addiction treatment.

 Another hallmark of a good program is the availability of separate women’s and men’s alcohol rehab support groups.
 Some group therapy sessions may include both genders, but those that cover deeper issues should be single-sex.
 This practice ensures that everyone in these groups feels safe and comfortable expressing themselves.
 These groups are vital to the success of many programs because they reaffirm self-esteem and empathy.